jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true } -->
 <!-- # Abstract Data Types -->
 - An Abstract Data Type (ADT) is a data type together with the operations, whose properties are specified independently of any particular implementation
-  - ADT are set of definitions ofoperations
+  - ADT are set of definitions of operations
   - Can have several different implementations
   - Different implementations can have different efficiency